maubanel/UE5-CPP-Functions-Templates-Classes/vanilla-functions/README.md

 ![](../images/line3.png)

 In C++, a function is a block of code that performs a specific task.
 It is a reusable piece of code that can be called from anywhere in the program.
 Every C++ program has at least one function, which is the `main()` function.
-A function can be predefined or user-defined
+A function can be predefined or user-defined.

 A predefined function is a function that is already defined in the C++ standard library, such as `std::cout`.
 A user-defined function is a function that is created by the programmer to perform a specific task.
 It is defined by specifying the function name, return type, and parameters (if any) in the function declaration, followed by the function body in the function definition.